rslassman/Interactive-Lab-Hub/Lab 2/README.md

 ## Part E.
 ### Modify the barebones clock to make it your own

 Description: I tried to create a clock that communicates time by displaying the time of year and time of day.
 It also provides reminders/recommendations for the user based on the time of day.
-Pressing the top button displays the time of year, pressing the bottom button displays the time of day and pressing both buttons together display the note.
+Pressing the top button displays the season on a color background that relates to the season, pressing the bottom button displays the time of day (morning, afternoon etc.) on a color that relates to that time of day, and pressing both buttons together displays a note (e.g. eat breakfast).

 **We strongly discourage and will reject the results of literal digital or analog clock display.**